June 8, Reading 2 – Joel 3

 Thank You for leaving a blessing behind.

-Thank You for Jesus, and thank You for Your Holy Spirit, our helper in this life, our companion along this narrow way.
+Thank You for You in the Person of the Spirit, our helper in this life, our companion along this narrow way.

-Thank You that we can call You Father,
+Thank You for You in the Person of the Father, that we can call You Abba, Father.

-Please was us clean this day from the sin like dust that clings to us as we walk this road.
+Please was us clean this day from the sin that clings like dust as we walk this road, please forgive us today Lord.

 Amen.